 But now, thanks to this recipe, you can make and enjoy gluten-free ice cream cones at home anytime!

 A few weeks ago, on an impulse buy, I ordered a $40 waffle cone maker.
-A recipe was included in the instruction manual, so I made a few tweaks to convert it to gluten and dairy-free.
+The instruction manual included a recipe, so I made a few tweaks to convert it to gluten—and dairy-free.

 Do I Really Need A Waffle Cone Maker